Victoria Beckham: Alleged kidnap and death threats

 In January 2000, a tip-off to Scotland Yard detectives exposed a plot to kidnap Victoria and Brooklyn Beckham and hold them at a house in Hampstead, London.
 The family was then moved to a secret location, but no arrests were made.
 In March of that year, she received a death threat prior to performing at the Brit Awards with the Spice Girls, and at the show's rehearsal, a red laser light appeared on her chest and she was rushed off stage.
 After a fire door was found to be lodged open, it was thought that there had been an assassin there, and Beckham later revealed that she was terrified by the experience.
 In November 2002, five people were arrested after another plot for her kidnap was infiltrated by a tabloid newspaper.
 All charges were dropped after a witness was deemed unreliable.

 Eating disorder

-In a new documentary released by Netflix, Beckham details her struggles with an eating disorder saying that it "made her good at lying."
+In a 2025 Netflix documentary, Beckham details her struggles with an eating disorder saying that it "made her good at lying."